Thomas-Arildtoft/Strongside-87/README.md

 I'm a Fullstack Developer 💻, Photographer 📸, and DevOps Engineer!
 </h2>

-I love the entire process of developing projects from both the Front and Back-end perspective, backed up with my understanding of infrastructure and deployment.
+I love full stack development and devOps engineering because they allow me to work on every aspect of a project, from the front-end interface to the back-end infrastructure.
+I enjoy the process of designing and building a complete system, and the satisfaction of seeing it all come together and work seamlessly.
+Working in devOps also allows me to continuously improve and optimize the system, which is an exciting challenge.
+Overall, full stack development and devOps engineering provide a great balance of creativity and problem-solving, and I find them to be highly rewarding fields to work in.

 ### 🤝 Connect with me: